topogigiovanni/simple-symfony-elastica-boilerplate/README.md

 It's a simple boilerplate containing the Symfony Standard Edition and FOSElasticaBundle configured

-For details on how to download and get started, see the [Symfony Installation][1] chapter of the Symfony Documentation.
-[Elasticsearch/Elastica Installation][15] chapter of the Elasticsearch/Elastica Installation
+For details on how to download and get started, see the [Symfony Installation][1] chapter of the Symfony Documentation and them [Elasticsearch/Elastica Installation][15] chapter of the Elasticsearch/Elastica Installation

 What's inside?
 --------------